-Jock itch gets its name because it is common in people who sweat a lot, as do athletes.
-It also is more likely to occur in people who are overweight.
+Jock itch gets its name because it's common in athletes.
+It's also common in people who sweat a lot or who are overweight.

 Although often uncomfortable and bothersome, jock itch usually isn't serious.
-Keeping your groin area clean and dry and applying topical antifungal medications usually are sufficient to treat jock itch.
+Treatment may involve keeping the groin area clean and dry and applying topical antifungal medications to the affected skin.

-Jock itch usually begins with a reddened area of skin that spreads out from the crease in the groin in a half-moon shape onto the upper thigh.
-The border of the rash may consist of a line of small, raised blisters.
-The rash often itches or burns, and the skin may be flaky or scaly.
+Jock itch usually begins with a reddened area of skin in the crease in the groin.
+It often spreads to the upper thigh in a half-moon shape.
+The rash may be ring-shaped and bordered with a line of small blisters.
+It may burn or feel itchy, and the skin may be flaky or scaly.

 When to see a doctor

-Jock itch is caused by a type of fungus that can be spread from person to person or from shared use of contaminated towels or clothing.
-Jock itch is often caused by the same fungus that results in athlete's foot.
-It's common for the infection to spread from the feet to the groin, as the fungus can travel on your hands or on a towel.

 The organisms that cause jock itch thrive in damp, close environments.
+Jock itch is caused by a fungus that spreads from person to person or from sharing contaminated towels or clothing.
+It's often caused by the same fungus that causes athlete's foot.
+The infection often spreads from the feet to the groin because the fungus can travel on your hands or on a towel.

 You're at greater risk of jock itch if you:

-- Are a teen or young adult
+Are a teen or young adult

-- Wear tight underwear
+Wear tight underwear

-- Have a weakened immune system
+Have a weakened immune system

 Reduce your risk of jock itch by taking these steps:

-- Don't share personal items.
+Don't share personal items.
 Don't let others use your clothing, towels or other personal items.
-Refrain from borrowing these items from others as well.
+Don't borrow such items from others.

 Preparing for an appointment

-- What's the most likely cause of my symptoms?
+What's the most likely cause of my symptoms?

-- Are tests needed to confirm the diagnosis?
+Are tests needed to confirm the diagnosis?

-- What treatments are available?
+What treatments are available?

-- Is this condition temporary or long lasting?
+Is this condition temporary or long lasting?

-- Is there a generic alternative to the medicine you're prescribing?
+Is there a generic alternative to the medicine you're prescribing?

-- What can I do to prevent the infection from spreading?
+What can I do to prevent the infection from spreading?

-- What skin care routines do you recommend while the condition heals?
+What skin care routines do you recommend while the condition heals?